Sir Edward Littleton, 1st Baronet: Sequestration

 Various creditors had claimed parts of his estates but on 13 June 1650 tenants were ordered not to pay any rent to extenders, i.e. temporary exploiters, of his estates but to pay it directly to the local sequestrations committee at Stafford.
 On 1 August 1650 the Commons passed an act that allowed creditors and mortgagees to pay a portion of the delinquent's fine relating to the lands they claimed and thus gain possession.
 By the end of the month there was a series of applications to consider from people with claims on the estates to compound for their portions.
 One of these was Anne Gates, widow of Thomas Gates, a Parliamentarian and Baron of the Exchequer, who had died as recently as 19 August, and who had been renting half of Littleton's Worcestershire estates from the sequestrator.
-Then came Francis Neville, also renting Worcestershire estates, who was owed £800 by Littleton but had so far made only £80 towards clearing the debt.
-Sir William Hicks claimed that he had received only £800 towards a debt of £1800, outstanding since 1643.
-These made progress towards their desired goals at varying rates over the next two years.
+Then came Francis Neville, also renting Worcestershire estates, who was owed £800 by Littleton but had so far made only £80 toward clearing the debt.
+Sir William Hicks claimed that he had received only £800 toward a debt of £1800, outstanding since 1643.
+These made progress toward their desired goals at varying rates over the next two years.
 Fisher Littleton, Sir Edward's brother and trustee, sought to rescue some parts of the estates by buying them back for the family, claiming that he was one of Sir Edward's major creditors, with a judgement against him amounting to £1600, dating back to 1643.
 Fisher had been renting a large portfolio of his brother's land, half of all his Staffordshire estates, since 1646 for £100 a year, although it was worth £245.
 On 10 December 1650 the committee offered him the land for a fine of £1134, with half to be paid immediately and the rest within six weeks.
 Within two days Fisher had deposited the first instalment and provided security for the remainder, so the sequestration on this land was suspended.